evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Combat-Twitch.md

 ```

-Wield follows the same pattern.
+The Wield command follows the same pattern as other commands.

 ## Grouping Commands for use